voxelstack/voxelstack/README.md

-I am moving to [codeberg](https://codeberg.org/voxelstack), and you should too.
+I am moving to a self hosted [forgejo](https://git.voxelstack.net/voxelstack) instance, and you should too.

 <hr/>